Wesfarmers: Coles

-On 2 July 2007, Wesfarmers announced it was purchasing the Coles Group retail business for $22 billion making it the largest successful take-over in Australian corporate history.
-Wesfarmers took control of Coles on 23 November 2007, after paying almost $20 billion for the company.
-Wesfarmers had already purchased 13 per cent of the retailer in April.
+In November 2007, Wesfarmers completed the purchase of the Coles Group for $22 billion under a scheme of arrangement making it the largest take-over in Australian corporate history.

 Coles is a national supermarket, department store. liquor, fuel and convenience retailer in Australia.
 As of September 2013, Coles operated 756 full-service supermarkets, 810 liquor outlets, 92 hotels, and 636 fuel and convenience stores.
-Wesfarmers bought Kmart and Target when they bought Coles.
-Coles employs more than 105,000 staff.
-Coles' businesses include Coles Supermarkets, Coles Online, Coles Express, Vintage Cellars, First Choice Liquor Market, Bi-Lo, Coles Financial Services and Liquorland.
+Wesfarmers bought Kmart and Target during its purchase of Coles.
+As at 2015, Coles employed more than 105,000 staff.
+Coles' businesses included Coles Supermarkets, Coles Online, Coles Express, Vintage Cellars, First Choice Liquor Market, Bi-Lo, Coles Financial Services and Liquorland.

-On 16 March 2018, Wesfarmers held a meeting to discuss its intention to demerge Coles.
-The demerger was effective from 21 November 2018 with Wesfarmers retaining a 15% shareholding.
+On 16 March 2018, Wesfarmers held a meeting to discuss its intention to spin off Coles.
+The spin off was effective from 21 November 2018 with Wesfarmers retaining a 15% shareholding.
 During 2020 Wesfarmers reduced its equity in Coles to 4.9%.
 In April 2023, Wesfarmers sold off the last of its shares in Coles.